Chewing gum advantages, disadvantages, & side effects

-Continuous chewing of gum can lead to the overworking of your stomach and intestines.
-After you eat, your stomach needs time to digest the food, but chewing and constant swallowing of saliva interferes with that.
+- Stomach Issues: Continuous chewing of gum can lead to the overworking of your stomach and intestines.
+After you eat, your stomach needs time to digest the food, but chewing and constant swallowing of saliva interfere with that.
 Stomach problems that could arise in those scenarios are irritation, aches, and aggravated gastritis.

-Sugared gums can with heavy usage cause tooth decay, gum disease and cavities.
+- Tooth Decay: Sugared gums can with heavy usage cause tooth decay, gum disease, and cavities.
 That happens because sugar coats the teeth, and may gradually lead to damaging of tooth decay if they're not immediately brushed.
-To reduce harmful effects of sugared gums, find gum brands that use smaller amounts of sugar.
+To reduce the harmful effects of sugared gums, find gum brands that use smaller amounts of sugar.

 - Artificial Sweetener Allergies

-Almost all popular sugar Brands use artificial sweeteners to make their products more lasing, sweeter or to attain special sort of taste.
-A few of those artificial sweeteners may cause allergic reaction, particularly Aspartame and Sorbitol.
+Almost all popular sugar Brands use artificial sweeteners to make their products more lasing, sweeter, or to attain a special sort of taste.
+A few of those artificial sweeteners may cause an allergic reaction, particularly Aspartame and Sorbitol.
 Others can lead to irritation or headaches.

 Chewing gum side effects

-If the cavities in your teeth are full of mercury fillings, regular chewing of gun might cause their dislodging and discharging of the dangerous material on your metabolism.
-This targets the blood, urinary tract, nerves and brain.
+- Kidney problems: If the cavities in your teeth are full of mercury fillings, regular chewing of gum might cause the dislodging and discharging of the dangerous material on your metabolism.
+This targets the blood, urinary tract, nerves, and brain.